 (7) Year and day for submission to Secretary.--Anything required to be submitted pursuant to paragraph (1) shall be submitted to the Secretary not later than the close of the 270-day period beginning on the date on which the notice of a proposed partnership adjustment is mailed under section 6231 unless such period is extended with the consent of the Secretary.

 (8) Decision of Secretary.--Any modification of the imputed underpayment amount under this subsection shall be made only upon approval of such modification by the Secretary.

+(9) Modification of adjustments not resulting in an imputed underpayment.—The Secretary shall establish procedures under which the adjustments described in subsection (a)(2) may be modified in such manner as the Secretary determines appropriate.

 (d) Definitions.--For purposes of this subchapter--